codepath/android_guides/Server-Synchronization-(SyncAdapter).md

 }
 ```

-## SQLiteDatabase
+### Create SQLite Database
 After defining our database structure, we will need to create, manage, and access it accordingly using the SQLiteOpenHelper class.
 For detailed information on using this, refer to this [article](http://guides.codepath.com/android/Creating-Content-Providers#SQLiteOpenHelper).

-There are several ways to utilize this class, but I'm using the Singleton pattern to provide access to the SQLiteDatabase class.
+There are several ways to build this class, but I'm using the Singleton pattern to provide access to the SQLiteDatabase class.
 ```java
 /**
  * Notice how we are inheriting {@link SQLiteOpenHelper}, this requires we do: